 Condition Single Vault or Handhole Series of Vaults or Handholes Conduits in Soil Trench Install a ground rod in vault or handhole.
 Install a ground rod in each vault or handhole.
-For each trench that penetrates vault or handhole, install a 50-ft, wire (#2 AWG for Service or #4 AWG for Streetlight) electrode routed in the bottom of that trench and connect to ground rod with exothermic weld.
+For each trench that penetrates vault, handhole, or pole foundation, install a 50-ft, wire (#2 AWG for Service or #4 AWG for Streetlight) electrode routed in the bottom of that trench and connect to ground rod with exothermic weld.
 See Section 6.1.
 Install a continuous wire (#2 AWG for Service or #4 AWG for Streetlight) electrode routed in the bottom of trench throughout the conduit system.
 Connect cable electrode to ground rod in each vault or handhole with an exothermic weld.
 See Section 6.2.
-Conduits in Encased Ductbank Install a ground rod outside the vault or handhole.
-For each duct bank that penetrates vault or handhole, install a 50-ft, 250 kcmil, concrete-encased electrode in the bottom of the For each duct bank that penetrates vault or handhole, install a 50-ft, 250 kcmil, concrete-encased electrode in the bottom of the duct bank.
-See Section 6.3. duct bank.
+Conduits in Encased Duct Bank Install a ground rod outside the vault or handhole.
+For each duct bank that penetrates vault or handhole, install a 50-ft, 250 kcmil, concrete-encased electrode in the bottom of the duct bank.
 See Section 6.4.
+For each duct bank that penetrates vault or handhole, install a 50-ft, 250 kcmil, concrete-encased electrode in the bottom of the duct bank.
+See Section 6.3.

-Direct Buried Conduits Entering a Single Vault or Handhole 6.1
+6.1 Direct-Buried Conduits Entering a Single Vault or Handhole

-Figure 6.1.
-Direct buried conduits entering a single vault or handhole
+For each direct-buried conduit entering a single vault or handhole:

-Install a ground rod and connect 50 ft of wire (#2 AWG for Service or #4 AWG for Streetlight).
-Route wire electrode in the bottom of the trench.
-Drill a hole into each vault wall for each grounding electrode entry.
-Drill each hole through the vault on the same wall that the conduits enter, above the water table if present.
-At entry into vault, exothermically weld each wire to eliminate air gaps between strands.
-Seal the wire's entry into vault with non-shrink grout to prevent water intrusion.
+- Install a ground rod and connect 50 ft of wire (#2 AWG for Service or #4 AWG for Streetlight). - Route wire electrode in the bottom of the trench. - Drill a hole into each vault wall for each grounding electrode entry. - Drill each hole through the vault on the same wall that the conduits enter, above the water table if present. - At entry into vault, exothermically weld each wire to eliminate air gaps between strands and form an exothermic waterstop. - Seal the wire's entry into vault with non-shrink grout to prevent water intrusion.